trampgeek/moodle-filter_ace_inline/README.md

 Configuration
 =============
 The start and end tags are configurable as is the link text length.
-The question can be displayed as a popup or as a regular Moodle page.
+The question can be displayed as a popup or within an iframe embedded in a sliding panel You can change the encryption key.
-You can change the encryption key (bearing in mind that that is a once off operation as existing questions would become changed or lost).

 Known bugs, Todos
 ==========
-The non-popup config option replaces the course page with the question.
-The student would have to use the breadcrumbs to return to the course page or a link added at the bottom of the preview.
+Not sure if iframe solution is ideal, student needs to figure out that clicking the link opens and closes the sliding panel.  teacher could add instructions to that effect though.

 Not tested with advanced question types yet such as drag and drop onto image.